Photo of Kambri

 • Bring reusable items (keep cup, cutlery and a water bottle) to reduce single-use items.
 Refill your water bottle at stations across ANU.

-Every small action adds up.
-By making conscious choices in how you work, study, and move around campus, you are helping ANU drive real progress in sustainability.
-Find out more about our approaches to improve sustainability outcomes on our Solutions pages or ways you can be part of a sustainability community as ANU staff or students on our Get Involved pages.
+Every action adds up.
+By making conscious choices in how you work, study, and move around campus, you help us drive real progress in sustainability on campus.
+Explore how we are embedding sustainability in every part of ANU through our strategy and projects.